 Story of Saint Ann Shrine

 For three weeks, crowds thronged to Saint Jean Baptiste Church from every part of the country.
-On the day of the departure for the Shrine of Saint Ann in Beaupré, Canada, the relic was carried through the crowded church amid cries of: “Good-bye Good Saint Ann!
+On the day of the departure for the Shrine of Saint Ann in Beaupré, Quebec, the relic was carried through the crowded church amid cries of: “Good-bye Good Saint Ann!
 Come back soon!”

 All donations to Saint Ann Shrine support the various ministries of the priests, deacons and brothers of the Congregation of the Blessed Sacrament.
 Please pray for us and our ministry!